lmeromy/hiitathome/README.md

 # hiitathome

 See it live: https://hiitathome.herokuapp.com
+UPDATE: as of Jan 2023, this app is no longer live because Heroku got rid of their free tier, and I haven't redeployed elsewhere.

 A custom HIIT workout generator!
 No equipment required for these low-impact moves: perfect for at home, outside, or at the gym.
 Full stack app built with: React frontend, Express.js backend, PostgreSQL database